 When police arrive, do not admit fault.
 Give your side of what happened to the officer, sticking to the facts of what you know.
 Visit a hospital immediately for any injuries.
 You could have broken bones, lacerations, burns, neck or back injuries, or a head injury.
 Do not delay medical care.
 Once you have received medical treatment, call the at-fault driver’s insurance company to file an accident claim.
-Then, call a car accident lawyer before accepting an insurance settlement.
+Call our Savannah car accident lawyers before accepting an insurance settlement.
 A lawyer can improve your odds of securing full compensation.

 Contact us as soon as you can after a car accident in Savannah.
 We can take over your case while you focus on healing.
 We can negotiate your claim with insurance providers, protect you from lowball settlement offers, and present your case in front of a judge or jury if necessary.
 Hiring an attorney can give you peace of mind during your car accident case.

 Savannah is the largest city in Chatham County.
 As of 2016, Chatham County was Ranked #6 in the state of Georgia for fatal crashes.
 Here is a breakdown of the motor vehicle fatalities since 2012:

 2015: 54 Deaths